hwayne/hacker-test-history/README.md

 ####  008C Ever physically destroy equipment from software?

+It may sound funny now, but back in the days hardware wasn't as smart and it was possible to physically damage certain CRT displays by switching them into unusual modes, for example.

 ####  008D Ever tried to improve your score on the Hacker Test?

 ####  008E Do you take listings with you to lunch?
 (008F ...
 To bed?)